altunenes/sorceress/docs/explanations of illusions.md

 ![myoutput.png](./assets/1631644760887-myoutput.png)

-The signs with the letters R inside are the same color!
-This one is probably the most math-required optical illusion in this package. 😄 First why do I call it "ccob" it stands for "Craik–Cornsweet–O'Brien" and is commonly called as CCOB effect.
-The illusion is the same `sorceress.sorcerer.dakinPexc()`.
-This illusion is taken as evidence for a low–level ‘filling–in’ mechanism subserving lightness perception.
-How do I create this illusion?
-Well, it's about the spatial frequency filtering with Fourier transform.
+The signs with the letters R inside are the same color 😄, despite appearing differently!
+This illusion, known as the Craik-Cornsweet-O'Brien (CCOB) effect, is created through the use of spatial frequency filtering with Fourier transform.
+It is often cited as evidence for a low-level "filling-in" mechanism involved in lightness perception.
+The CCOB effect is similar to the `dakinPexc()`, which is another example of the brain's ability to be tricked by optical illusions.
+It's about the spatial frequency filtering with Fourier transform.

 But what is spatial freuqency?